 What makes creating an individualized cancer vaccine challenging?

 Designing a cancer vaccine tailored to an individual is complex.
 Because cancers arise from our own cells, it is much harder for the immune system to distinguish proteins in cancer cells as foreign compared with proteins in pathogens like viruses.
-But important advances in cancer biology, the development of novel biotechnologies, and genomic sequencing now make it possible to design vaccines that can tell the difference.
+But important advances in cancer biology, the development of novel biotechnologies, and genomic sequencing now make it possible to design investigational vaccines that may help the immune system to tell the difference.

 How is the investigational mRNA pancreatic cancer vaccine made?
 How is it tailored to each individual tumor?